dmidlo/weblog/Content/FlashcardPrep/githubFlavoredMarkdownFlashcardNotes.md

 ```
 __*Feature: Bibilographic references are not displayed in-browser on github*__

-## How do you create a relative reference link to a repository file in markdown
+## How do you create a relative reference link to a repository file in markdown?
 *by using dot-slash notation `./dir1/dir2/file.txt` in the paranthetical link definition using standard markdown link syntax*

 __*`[Repository File](../dir1/dir2/file.txt)`*__